-Xilinx devices use various types of routing resources to support most common clocking schemes and requirements such as high fanout clocks, short propagation delays, and extremely low skew.
-Clock skew affects any register-to-register path with either a combinational logic or interconnect between them.
+Xilinx devices use various types of routing resources to support most common clocking schemes and requirements such as high fanout clocks, short propagation delays, and

 RECOMMENDED: Run a design analysis report (report_design_analysis) to generate a timing report, which includes information on clock skew data.
 Verify that the clock nets do not contain excessive clock skew.